SmokinCaterpillar/pypet/doc/source/introduction.rst

 In the end everything will be stored to disk.
 The storage is handled by an extra service to store the *trajectory* into an
 HDF5_ file on your hard drive.
-Probably other formats like SQL will come soon (or maybe you want to contribute some code, and write an SQL storage service?).
+Probably other formats like SQL will come soon (or maybe you want to contribute some code and write an SQL storage service?).

 ------------------
 Basic Work Flow